TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

     People around me are already using single action presenters, but still depend on Nette.
 Why?
 Coupling of <code>IPresenter</code> in Application and Router.
     <br><br>
     I think framework should help you and not limit you in a way how you write your code.
-    <strong>Today we look look how to make that happen event for Nette presenters and how to set them free</strong>.
+    <strong>Today we look how to make that happen even for Nette presenters and how to set them free</strong>.
 '''
 lang: en
 ---